Service History

 The wooden 3-masted schooner

 Moonlight was built in Milwaukee in 1874 at the Wolf & Davidson shipyard.
-Her official registry number was 90719.
+Its official registry number was 90719.

 Moonlight was of a new, larger class of schooners that signaled the beginning of the golden age of sail on the Great Lakes.
-She was principally in the grain, coal, and ore trade between ports on Lake Erie and Lake Michigan and was a familiar sight in Milwaukee.
-In her day, many considered the
+It was principally in the grain, coal, and ore trade between ports on Lake Erie and Lake Michigan and was a familiar sight in Milwaukee.
+In its heyday, many considered the

-Porter from Buffalo to Milwaukee on Lake Michigan.
-The vessels were caught in a storm causing the
+Porter on Lake Michigan, from Buffalo to Milwaukee.
+The vessels were caught in a storm, causing the

 Porter to be dismasted and nearly sunk.
 The

-Porter was finally towed to the finish by a tug and even though she was first to cross the finish line, some said the race ended in a draw.
-About the fall of 1888 the
+Porter was finally towed to the finish by a tug, and even though it was first to cross the finish line, some said the race ended in a draw.
+Around the fall of 1888, the

 Moonlight was converted to a schooner barge for use in the coal and ore trade and was towed by the steamer